DeepWiSe888/Octopus/hardware/README.md

 - *Rx RF interface*: This interface connects to the Rx radio that allows RF signals to be received at range from 0 GHz and 8 GHz.
 - *Tx switch I/Os*: The header pins are used for Tx antenna switching, and connected to FPGA for controlling.
 - *Rx switch I/Os*: The header pins are used for Rx antenna switching, and connected to FPGA for controlling.
-- *Power*: The power jack is where the power supply that comes with power source.
+- *Power*: The power jack is used to connect to the power supply.
 - *GND*: The ground is used to connect to other developing boards in ground plane.

 ## X4 Evaluation Board